Online General Certificate Admission Procedures

 Conditional enrollment is not available to students pursuing certificates.

 Undergraduate students seeking admission to an online graduate certificate are not permitted to complete a Self-Certification.
 Students must submit transcripts indicating successful completion of a bachelor’s degree or higher.

 Graduate applicants who intend to transfer to the University must be eligible for re-enrollment or readmission to the graduate program at the institution they most recently attended.

 Transfer of Credits

-All credits must be completed through Liberty University for a certificate program.
+A maximum of 50% of the program hours may be transferred if approved and allowable, including credit from an earned degree from Liberty University on the same academic level.
 Credits from classes taken through Liberty University for a degree or a certificate conferred after January 25, 2013 can be transferred to a certificate.
-Courses taken outside of Liberty University cannot transfer into a certificate program.

 When all required items have been received, applicants will be notified of an admission decision from the Office of Graduate Admissions or the appropriate academic department.
-Course registration information, pertinent information about Financial Check-in, and orientation for online courses are included in the letter of acceptance.
+Course registration information and pertinent information about financial check-in are included in the letter of acceptance.

 Admission status is subject to the terms of any previous academic or disciplinary probation, suspension, or dismissal.
-Students may be required to provide official transcripts from all educational institutions attended since enrollment at Liberty.
-Admission decisions for re-applicants will be based on the current admission criteria of the respective certificate program at the time the new application is submitted.
+Students must submit official transcripts from all educational institutions attended since enrollment at Liberty.
+Students must receive approval from the Registrar’s Office, Office of Community Life, and Student Financial Services before an acceptance decision can be made.
+Admission decisions for re-applicants will be based on the current admission criteria of the respective degree program at the time the re-application is submitted.

-Students who break enrollment and apply for readmission will be required to follow the current certificate completion plan in effect at the time of re-entry to the University.
+Students who break enrollment and apply for readmission will be required to follow the current degree completion plan in effect at the time of re-entry to the University.

-Requirements for certificate candidacy vary by program.
-See the Admission Requirements Matrix for Certificates located at the end of this section.
+Requirements for Certificate Candidacy vary by program.
+See the Admission Requirements Matrix for Certificates.

 Additional information regarding the University’s academic and administrative policies and procedures can be found on the University web site at www.liberty.edu/online.